Frequently Asked Questions

 Will PHI (Protected Health Information) be processed in The Drug Shortage App?

 Yes, although it remains on-premises (it never leaves your network), and is not displayed to end-users.
-It is limited to database IDs and timestamps.
+It is limited to encounter numbers and dates.
 A business associate agreement (BAA) will be part of the agreement.